-Fig. 8.
-The duration of the snow appearance over China, left column is from the IMS products, and the right column is from NISE products snow over Tibet Plateau area from IMS records for fourteen years, but an ambiguous trend is for the 14 or 16 years.
+From fig.8, the time series of the snow cover duration is increasing over the patchy snow cover areas, such as the low land of the China area, e.g. south-east of China and the Yellow river area.
+It seems that there is somewhat a little bit of longer and longer duration of the snow over Tibet Plateau area from IMS records for fourteen years, but an ambiguous trend is for the 14 or 16 years.
 Over the southeastern China, the snow obviously exits in every winter time, but the NISE products does not record for its empirical ancillary data in the algorithm, we could get that the data from IMS is more reliable for the situation over China than that from NISE (SSM/I).